 Of course, I’ve been back more times than I remember since then and have been very lucky to see many sides of this magnificently diverse country.
 Colombia is a country of diversity and contrasts.
 From paradise beaches on the pacific and Caribbean coasts, to the gigantic metropolis of Bogota in the high Andes, to the deserts of Guajira to the lush green and virgin Amazon jungle of the south-east, Colombia has so much more to offer than Cartagena and a good cup of coffee.

 One of the places that has particularly captured my interest during my visits to Colombia is the incredibly charming town of Salento.
 Salento is the oldest town of the department of Quindio.
 During colonial times the town was a main stop on the route between Popayan (south) and Bogota, but Simon Bolivar ordered a re-route/upgrade to the road during the 1830s by-passing the settlement.
-The town was left untouched for many years and never caught up with modern day development of the rest of the country.
-The small community of some 300 people at the time grew stronger and today we’re left with this gem of history.
-The town has an approximate population of 4000 people today.
+The town, left untouched for many years, never caught up with modern day development of the rest of the country.
+The small community of some 300 people at the time grew stronger and the town has an approximate population of 4000 people today.

-Salento is situated centrally in Zona Cafetera, the coffee region of Colombia some 8-9 hours from the capital by road.
-The route is not ideal for those with a weak stomach, but the drive through the Cordillera Central is spectacular and well worth the small intestinal twists that your body might be put through.
+Salento, situated centrally in the coffee region of Colombia, is some 8-9 hours from the capital by road.
+The drive through the Cordillera Central is spectacular and well worth the small intestinal twists that your body might be put through.
+Faint of heart, and frail of digestion, beware!

 The coffee region is full of brightly coloured fincas (ranches/country houses), houses and churches, each with accompanying porches and/or balconies.
 The architecture and exceptional use of the native giant bamboo (in recent years made famous worldwide by architect Simón Vélez) is its own chapter, but no place is quite as alluring and complete as Salento.